 Many coffee drinkers prefer grinding their coffee beans right before brewing, and that’s doable on the go, as well.
-No, you don’t need to bring an electric grinder with you, a hand grinder works best for portability reasons.
+No, you don’t need to bring an electric grinder with you, a hand grinder works best for portability.
 With a light hand grinder like the Hario Mini Mill, you don’t need to settle for stale grounds just because you’re traveling.

 Of course, pre-ground beans can also be a practical option.
 However, it is important to make sure you’re storing your grounds properly.

 Although most travel coffee makers require no electricity, you need a way to boil water.
-For urban travellers, light travel kettles are a practical option.
+For urban travelers, light travel kettles on Amazon are a practical option.
 On more outdoorsy adventures, you can boil water on an open fire as long as you have a vessel.

 A Travel Mug

 Once you’ve brewed your coffee, you need a way to keep it nice and hot!
 A good travel mug is an essential part of any traveler’s coffee kit.
-There are plenty to choose from, but these are the current favourites.
+There are plenty to choose from, but these are the current favorites.

 Now that you’ve narrowed down your preferences, it should be straightforward enough to find a portable coffee maker you’ll be happy with.
 To make the choice even easier, I’ve compiled a list of the best options on the market.